solo-fsw/opensesame-tobii-env/README.md

   - Install the environment again using the instructions above.

 # Installing the markers plugin
 The markers plugin is required when markers need to be sent using a [UsbParMarker](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/UsbParMarker/) or [Eva](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/EVA/) device (see also [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/) for more information).
 The markers plugin is not installed in the environment by default.
-Follow the instructions below to install the plugin in your environment.
-Note that you will need to install the environment, before taking the steps below.
+Follow the instructions as described on the [opensesame4_plugin_markers](https://github.com/solo-fsw/opensesame4_plugin_markers) repo for opensesame 4 and the [opensesame3_plugin_markers](https://github.com/solo-fsw/opensesame3_plugin_markers) repo for opensesame 3.
+Make sure to follow the instructions for installing the markers plugin in OpenSesame in a Conda environment.
+Note that you will need to install the environment first, before installing the markers plugin.

-**Option 1: Using Git**
-  - Make sure your have Git installed, see https://git-scm.com/downloads.
-  - Open the Anaconda prompt (click on Windows Start menu and type "Anaconda prompt").
-  - Type `conda activate opensesame4-py310` or `conda activate opensesame3-py38` to activate the environment.
-  - Temporarily set the path to the Git application: `set PATH=<PATH TO GIT>;%PATH%`, where PATH TO GIT it the path to the Git application.
-Usually, when Git is installed system wide, Git is located in Program Files.
-In this case, type `set PATH=C:\Program Files\Git\cmd;%PATH%`.
-  - For OpenSesame 4, type `pip install git+https://github.com/solo-fsw/opensesame4_plugin_markers` or for OpenSesame 3, type `pip install git+https://github.com/solo-fsw/opensesame3_plugin_markers`.
-  - Type `opensesame` to run opensesame and check that the markers plugin is installed.
-See [opensesame4_plugin_markers](https://github.com/solo-fsw/opensesame4_plugin_markers) or [opensesame3_plugin_markers](https://github.com/solo-fsw/opensesame3_plugin_markers) for more information on the markers plugin.

-**Option 2: Without Git**
-  - Download the repositories that are necessary for the plugin (in the repo, got to Code > Downlaod ZIP):
-    - For OpenSesame 4, download the [opensesame4_plugin_markers](https://github.com/solo-fsw/opensesame4_plugin_markers) repo and the [python-markers](https://github.com/solo-fsw/python-markers) repo
-    - For OpenSesame 3, download the [opensesame3_plugin_markers](https://github.com/solo-fsw/opensesame3_plugin_markers) repo and the [python-markers](https://github.com/solo-fsw/python-markers) repo
-  - Unzip the folders
-  - Place the necessary folders in the environment:
-    - For OpenSesame 4:
-      - Navigate to `C:\Users\%USERNAME%\.conda\envs\opensesame4-py310\Lib\site-packages`
-      - Place the python_markers folder from the python-markers repo here.
-      - Navigate to `C:\Users\%USERNAME%\.conda\envs\opensesame4-py310\Lib\site-packages\opensesame_plugins`
-      - Place the markers_os4 folder that is located in the opensesame_plugins folder of the opensesame4_plugin_markers repo here.
-      - Navigate to `C:\Users\%USERNAME%\.conda\envs\opensesame4-py310\Lib\site-packages\opensesame_extensions`
-      - Place the markers_os4 folder that is located in the opensesame_extensions folder of the opensesame4_plugin_markers repo here.
-    - For OpenSesame 3:
-      - Navigate to `C:\Users\%USERNAME%\.conda\envs\opensesame3-py38\Lib\site-packages`
-      - Place the python_markers folder from the python-markers repo here.
-      - Place the share folder from the opensesame3_plugin_markers repo here.
-  - Open the Anaconda prompt (click on Windows Start menu and type "Anaconda prompt").
-  - Type `conda activate opensesame4-py310` or `conda activate opensesame3-py38` to activate the environment.
-  - Type `opensesame` to run opensesame and check that the markers plugin is installed.
-See [opensesame4_plugin_markers](https://github.com/solo-fsw/opensesame4_plugin_markers) or [opensesame3_plugin_markers](https://github.com/solo-fsw/opensesame3_plugin_markers) for more information on the markers plugin.